 “C:\Program files\Oracle\Virtualbox\vboxmanage” clonehd windows2019.vdi windows2019.vmdk –format VMDK

-I managed to migrate a old Windows XP machine from VirtualBox to VMware by converting the virtual hard disk by above commands.
+I managed to migrate an old Windows XP machine from VirtualBox to VMware by converting the virtual hard disk by the above commands.

 Same VM on VMware Player.